Sandra Kim - Founder & Executive Director

 Golda is a certified holistic health counselor and founder of Body Love Wellness, which offers one-to-one and group coaching for plus-sized women who are fed up with dieting and want support to stop obsessing about food and weight.
 Her Health At Every Size® based programs and activism work have been featured on CBS’s The Early Show, ABC’s Nightline, NBC’s LX New York and in Time Out New York.
 She is the author of Stop Dieting Now: 25 Reasons To Stop, 25 Ways To Heal, available in softcover and Kindle.
 Golda has also hosted major body positive online events, including The Body Love Revolutionaries Telesummit, the HAES® Master Class and the Body Positive Dating Master Class.
 Follow her on Twitter as @bodylovewellnes and check out her Facebook page here.
 Read her articles here and book her for speaking engagements here.

 Jamie Utt – Contributing Writer

-Jamie is a diversity and inclusion consultant and sexual violence prevention educator based in Minneapolis, MN.
+Jamie is the Founder and Director of Education at CivilSchools, a comprehensive bullying prevention program, a diversity and inclusion consultant, and sexual violence prevention educator based in Minneapolis, MN.
 He lives with his loving partner and his funtastic dog.
 He blogs weekly at Change from Within.
 Learn more about his work at his website here and follow him on Twitter @utt_jamie.
 Read his articles here and book him for speaking engagements here.